Skip to main content

 Park History

-Sirente-Velino Regional Natural Park was established by Abruzzo's regional government in 1989, recognizing the area's ecological importance as a connecting habitat between the established Abruzzo National Park and the Gran Sasso-Laga National Park.
-The designation aimed to protect the area from ski resort expansion proposals and mineral extraction.
+Sirente-Velino Regional Natural Park was established by Abruzzo Regional Law No. 54 of July 13, 1989, with subsequent expansions in 1996 and 2000.
+[1] The designation aimed to protect the area from ski resort expansion proposals and mineral extraction, and to provide an ecological connection between the Gran Sasso-Laga National Park to the north and the Abruzzo, Lazio and Molise National Park to the south.
 Management has focused on wildlife corridor maintenance, sustainable development for the sparse local communities, and species reintroduction programs for griffon vultures and chamois.

 Major Trails And Attractions

-The ascent of Monte Velino via the Val di Teve offers one of the most rewarding mountain hikes in the Apennines, with panoramic views across central Italy.
-The Celano Gorge provides a dramatic canyon walk between vertical limestone walls.
-The Piano delle Rocche and Campo Felice plateaus offer ski facilities in winter and wildflower meadows in summer.
+The ascent of Monte Velino (2,487m) offers one of the most rewarding mountain hikes in the Apennines, with panoramic views across central Italy.
+[1] The Celano Gorge provides a dramatic canyon walk between vertical limestone walls reaching almost 200 meters in height, considered one of Italy's most spectacular canyon hikes.
+[2] The Piano delle Rocche and Campo Felice plateaus offer ski facilities in winter and wildflower meadows in summer.
 The ancient Roman colony of Alba Fucens preserves impressive archaeological remains including an amphitheater.
 Multi-day traverses connecting the Sirente and Velino massifs pass through remote wilderness rarely encountered in mainland Italy.

 Visitor Facilities And Travel